 It is located a bit south of Ein Tzukim nature reserve to the west of road 90.

 You can stop by only if you are moving along with a car, there are no bus stations around.
 As you drive south of Ein Tzukim drive slowly and pay attention to the right side of the road until you will see the sign.

-Because of the decreasing water level of the Dead Sea, fresh ground water flows from the Judean Mountains through ancient salt layers which weren't exposed to those fresh water before.
-The fresh water dissolves the salt and creates a void under the surface until the surface layer can't hold anymore and collapse into this void creating sinkholes.
+Because of the decreasing water level of the Dead Sea, fresh groundwater flows from the Judean Mountains through ancient salt layers which weren’t exposed to those fresh water before.
+The freshwater dissolves the salt and creates a void under the surface.
+As the surface layer can’t hold the pressure anymore, it collapses into this void creating sinkholes.

 Most the area East of Road 90 has sinkholes and sinkholes potential.
 The old salt layer has been mapped and it is known which areas have a risk potential and you’ll have warning signs in those areas.